Procurement of Goods and Services Procedure (MPF1089)

 - advise budget divisions of failure to submit authorised monthly statements and other performance deadlines.

-8.6 The compliance review of monthly purchasing card statements must not be carried out by the same staff member responsible for coding and submitting the statement for authorisation.
+8.6.
+The compliance review of monthly travel and purchasing card statements must not be carried out by the same staff member responsible for coding and submitting the statement for authorisation.

-9.2 The card must be returned when the cardholder resigns or transfers to a position not requiring the use of a purchasing card.
+- when they resign or transfer to a position not requiring the use of the purchasing card.

-9.3 When a purchasing card is cancelled, the cardholder or authorising manager will:
+9.2.
+When a purchasing/travel card is cancelled, the cardholder or authorising manager will:

 - appoint a delegate to code and submit all outstanding transactions

-- destroy by cutting up, the purchasing card in the presence of the budget division manager
+- destroy the purchasing card by cutting it up in the presence of the budget division manager

 - ensure the F49 form contains the signature of both the cardholder and authorising manager to certify that the correct procedure for cancellation of the card was followed.